A great sightseeing place for a rainy day

 This time I visited the Oceanic Culture Museum, a good place that not many people know about, which can be enjoyed even on a rainy day.

-Many people probably wonder where the Oceanic Culture Museum is located, but it is actually part of the Ocean Expo Park along with the Churaumi Aquarium.
+Many people probably wonder where the Oceanic Culture Museum is located, but it is actually part of the Ocean Expo Park that includes the Churaumi Aquarium.

 The facilities of the Oceanic Culture Museum introduce the history and culture of maritime people from across Okinawa and the Pacific.
 There is also a planetarium.